theogvn/dftb-mobility-pkg/README.md

 Package for performing electron mobility calculation with [DFTB+](https://github.com/dftbplus/dftbplus "DFTB+ GitHub page"), using Density Of States and Transmission
 In the coming updates this package will support the calculation of mobility with the band structure.

-_See the LICENSE for terms of usage and distribution._
+*See the LICENSE for terms of usage and distribution.*
+## Context

+This package was developed during a part of a 3 months internship at Rzhanov Institute of Semiconductors Physics of the SB RAS, for a bachelor's degree of Material Science at Bordeaux Institute of Technologies (IUT de Bordeaux).

+For more information about the internship and *access to the report*, please contact us at *theo.giverne@gmail.com* or *nanadonebo@gmail.com*
 ## /!\\ Warning /!\\
 **You may take the results with caution**